 The height of the proposed development is consistent with the City's Built Form Policy for Newcastle Street.
-Although the proposal requires discretion in relation to building setbacks, retaining wall and the roller door, these elements of the proposal are considered to meet the design principles/criteria set out in the Built Form Policy and R-Codes.
+Although the proposal requires discretion in relation to building setbacks, retaining walls and site works, roller door, privacy and area of the home occupation these elements of the proposal are considered to meet the design principles/criteria set out in the Built Form Policy and R-Codes.
 In each instance the above discretions are not considered to adversely impact the adjoining properties or the streetscape.
 The proposed Home Occupation (Office) addresses the objectives of the City's policy and is considered in line with the future character of the area.